Hauts-de-Seine's 11th constituency

 The 11th constituency of the Hauts-de-Seine is a French legislative constituency in the Hauts-de-Seine département.

 Description

 Hauts-de-Seine's 11th constituency sits the south of the department bordered to the north by Paris and to the east by Val-de-Marne.

-The seat has always elected left meaning deputies generally from the French Communist Party with the exceptions of the 1988 and 2012 elections.
-In the first round of the 2012 election Julie Sommaruga of the PS narrowly beat the incumbent communist deputy Marie-Hélène Amiable forcing her withdrawal from the second round in line with the national agreement between the two parties.
+The seat has nearly always been held by members of left-wing parties; it was held consistently by the French Communist Party, with the exception of the 1988 election, until 2012 when it was carried by the Socialists.

+In the 2017 election, the seat was won by a centrist, Laurianne Rossi of La République en Marche !, for the first time.
+In 2022, it returned to the left, won by Aurélien Saintoul of La France Insoumise.